Categories

 Fork Fixed (Replaced)

 I got my bike fixed!
-If you missed it, back in July the from suspension fork on my bike just… separated.
+If you missed it, back in July the front suspension fork on my bike just… separated.
 The bottom half fell off.
 It looked pretty corroded in there.
 I kept riding it for a while as I debated what to do about it.
 Oh, and since I hang my bike in the garage from the front wheel I started adding a bungee cord so the whole bike would not slide off from the front wheel!

 Dana said “Why don’t you get a new bike?
 You ride all the time and could probably use something better.”
 And I really didn’t want to replace it, but I thought about getting a cheap “backup bike” in case it broke more.
 I thought about going to The Bike Farmer’s place but for reasons, I did not

 But!
-The file folks at Allis Bike got me fixed up.
+The fine folks at Allis Bike got me fixed up.
 It was very affordable, and they did great work.
 They even saved the old fork for me just in case.
-They also replace the chain as they noticed it was stretched a bit.
+They also replaced the chain as they noticed it was stretched a bit.
 Now, when I got the bike back I took a ride and somehow the chain started being all crazy so I contacted them and they said “Bring it in!”
 So I did…

-The noticed the chain got twisted.
+They noticed the chain got twisted.
 How?
 I don’t know.
 But I do know they fixed it, and said “All good, no charge!” and I rode away.
 Awesome!

 Also, the shop has a flyer I made up on the wall, and it’s been there for like… 35 years!?!
 If that’s not enough to trust a local bike shop then I don’t know what is.
 Good crew over there at Allis Bike.